biprajit163/intro-to-graphql/README.md

 But if you use GraphQL as your query language, you start by querying for the data that you want-- and that's all you get in return!
 Goodbye, annoying filtering logic!

+So what does this query language look like?

 It's important to understand that GraphQL is organized in terms of types and fields.

+You'll create [object types](https://graphql.org/learn/schema/), and [define fields](https://graphql.org/learn/queries/#fields) on them.

 To take an example from the docs, if we have: